cirruslabs/cirrus-ci-docs/docs/examples.md

 ## Flutter

 Cirrus CI provides a [set of Docker images with Flutter and Dart SDK pre-installed](https://hub.docker.com/r/cirrusci/flutter/).
-Here is an example of how `.cirrus.yml` can look like for Flutter:
+Here is an example of how `.cirrus.yml` can be written for Flutter:

 ```yaml
 container: